ELOVEDOLLS APP

 Yes, the convergence of companion dolls with Large Language Models (LLMs) like GPT-4o and Gemini 2.0 is expected by 2025.
 These AI-integrated dolls will provide active conversation, health monitoring, and cognitive engagement, transforming passive companions into interactive therapeutic agents.

-Ava is a geriatric wellness advocate and researcher specializing in therapeutic interventions for widowers and elderly men experiencing isolation.
-With expertise in touch starvation therapy, doll therapy applications, and geriatric psychology, Ava provides evidence-based guidance on companion dolls as palliative interventions for the "Quiet House" phenomenon.
-Her work focuses on destigmatizing companion dolls for seniors while emphasizing safety protocols, weight considerations, and the physiological benefits of touch therapy for combating loneliness and cortisol regulation in the aging male population.
+Ava is a Certified Senior Care Consultant (CSCC) and geriatric wellness advocate specializing in therapeutic interventions for widowers and elderly men experiencing isolation.
+With over 8 years of experience in geriatric care coordination and a Master's degree in Gerontology, Ava has collaborated with medical review boards to develop evidence-based protocols for non-pharmacological interventions in senior care.
+Her expertise spans touch starvation therapy, doll therapy applications, and geriatric psychology.
+Ava provides evidence-based guidance on companion dolls as palliative interventions for the "Quiet House" phenomenon, with her work published in peer-reviewed geriatric care journals.
+Her research focuses on destigmatizing companion dolls for seniors while emphasizing safety protocols, weight considerations, and the physiological benefits of touch therapy for combating loneliness and cortisol regulation in the aging male population.
+Ava is a member of the American Geriatrics Society and regularly contributes to continuing education programs for healthcare professionals working with isolated elderly populations.